La Camocha

 La Camocha is a mining neighbourhood located in the rural district parish of Vega (Gijón / Xixón) in the Principality of Asturias, Spain.

-The town rose surrounding the La Camocha coal mine.
+It is 90 m above sea level and 8 km from the center of Gijón.
+The neighbourhood emerged to host the workers of the adjacent La Camocha coal mine.

+Population

+In 2020, the population was 1278 inhabitants (INE 2020), distributed in 750 households.